imagineLife/big-site/content/k8s/in-depth/ingress.md

 ## Ingress Controller as Another Object In the Cluster
 ### Configuration Requirements
 A few things are required:
+- **A ConfigMap**, full of env vars - storing config vars in a configMap allows for toggling congif vars _only_ in this configMap file, not deep in some other pod or deployment def file
-- **A ConfigMap**, full of env vars: path to store logs, session timeouts, keep-alive threshold, and more
+  - path to store logs
+  - session timeouts
+  - keep-alive threshold
+  - .... more config vars are available
 - **A Deployment Definition file**, describing the deployment of the nginx-ingress pod
 - **Env Vars** passed to the def file: the pod name and the namespace that it is deployed to
 - **Ports used by the ingress controller**, here 80 (_http_) and 443 (_https_)